Adaptive Enhancement of Extreme Low-Light Images: Introduction

 Images captured in low light are characterized by low photon counts, which results in a low signal-to-noise ratio (SNR).
 Setting the exposure level while capturing an image can be done by the user in manual mode, or automatically by the camera in auto exposure (AE) mode.
 In manual mode, the user can adjust the ISO, f-number, and exposure time.
 In auto exposure (AE) mode, the camera measures the incoming light based on through-the-lens (TTL) metering and adjusts the exposure values (EVs), which refers to configurations of the above parameters.

 We consider the problem of enhancing a dark image captured in an extremely low-light environment, based on a single image~\cite{chen2018learning}.
 In a dark environment, adjusting the parameters to increase the SNR has its own limitations.
 For example, high ISO increases the noise as well, and lengthening the exposure time might introduce blur.
 Various approaches have been proposed as post-processing enhancements in low-light image processing ~\cite{yuan2012automatic,hwang2012context,celik2011contextual,lee2013contrast,zhang2012enhancement,hu2014deblurring}.
 In extreme low light conditions, such methods often fail to produce satisfactory results.

 Recent works \cite{remez2017deep,ignatov2017dslr,chen2018learning,wang2019underexposed,xu2020learning} introduce data-driven approaches to replace the traditional image signal processing pipeline and learn a direct mapping from low-exposure input images to well-lit output images.
-Such models are trained to set the exposure level of the output image to a single fixed value, which can result in less visually appealing images when the optimal exposure is unknown, as often is the case.

-Our post-processing technique overcomes this limitation by allowing the user to set the most appropriate exposure value of the enhanced image from a continuous range. ~\Cref{fig:1} shows such an example.
-The input is a dark image (top left).
-The result of~\cite{chen2018learning} is shown in the bottom left, where the exposure time of the enhanced image is always set to a fixed value regardless of the input image.
-As can be seen (the enlarged rectangle), the output image includes artifacts.
-In our approach (bottom right), the user sets the exposure time to the best value, which makes the image more visually appealing.

-We show that our approach yields enhanced well-lit images with a significant reduction in artifacts.
-Previous approaches \cite{he2019modulating,he2020interactive} considered only signal-independent noise using synthetic noise samples.
-In order to present an accurate model that can enhance both signal-dependent and signal-independent noises, synthetic noise samples are not sufficient, and we need multiple short and long real-world exposure images of the same scene in a variety of environments.
-To the best of our knowledge, there is no such public dataset.
-As a main contribution and to support further research in the field, we have collected 1500 raw images captured with five different exposure levels in extreme low-light conditions, in both indoor and outdoor environments, and under various camera parameters.
-Using the dataset, we train our model, showing that it can successfully control the desired exposure level at runtime.
+Such models are trained using a fixed intensity level for the output image.
+Given a dark image, they first multiply its intensity values by a constant factor to increase its brightness and then apply the enhancement model that is trained specifically for this fixed intensity level to produce high-quality image.
+However, during runtime, it is common for the optimal intensity level of the output image to differ from the trained one and the model outputs less visually appealing images.